 Generally, the NPAC Location Routing Number (LRN) for ported telephone numbers or NANP NPA-NXX for native telephone numbers is used to route calls between service providers.
 Similarly, the NPAC Service Provider IDentification (SPID) or NANP Operating Company Number (OCN) is typically used to route text messages between service providers.
 Over the past five years or so, multiple commercial wireless use cases have arose where the SPID or OCN associated with a particular telephone number in these recognized authoritative databases (after port-correction) was not sufficient for routing within the ecosystem.
 Further, these authoritative databases, at the time, were limited in their support of such use cases.
 Consequently, several commercial third party services were introduced to support these use cases while they work hand-in-hand with the recognized authoritative databases.

 The key constraint in the NPAC has since been removed through NANC 442 that allows native telephone numbers and associated information to be stored in the NPAC.
 The PSTN to IP transition use case and others being discussed are analogous to those that have naturally evolved around text messaging where additional information beyond an NPAC LRN or NANP NPA-NXX is required in support of routing.
-The provisioning flow summarized below uses the NPAC in support of the use case(s) minimally discussed within this NNI Task Force.
+The provisioning flow summarized below uses the NPAC in support of the use case(s) minimally discussed within thisIP- NNI Task Force.
 Specifically, it proposes to use the industry-approved VOICE URI field (NANC 429) that is one field of many in the existing, standard NPAC database record.
 Further, it leverages at least one established commercial third party service to provision and distribute NPAC database records with URI field data.

 Figure 8 below highlights the provisioning and distribution aspects of the approach.
 The routing data input is assumed to be in the form of an NPA-NXX-XXXX.
 Further, SP1 has both a compliant SOA and LSMS while SP2 does not.